neuralmagic/deepsparse/examples/ultralytics-yolo/README.md

 - `/predict` to send images to the model and receive as detected in response.
     The number of images should match the compiled model's batch size.

+http://0.0.0.0:5543 is the default url and the user can also specify their own url while running the server.
 For a full list of options, run `python server.py -h`.

 Currently, the server is set to do pre-processing for the yolov3-spp